 Plan Your APP Properly Before Starting to Work on It

-This point is pretty common, but it cant be said to often, especially in the context of APP building - plan your work before you start developing.
+This point is pretty common, but it can't be said too often, especially in the context of APP building - plan your work before you start developing.
 Make up your mind on how the layout of your APP should look like, and also which pages it has, and how you want the users to navigate between them (More information on pages and navigation can be found here).

 So after defining how your layout should look like, we now need to apply it to the APP.
 To do so, you don't need to define the actual elements yet.
-It is enough to define the position and sizes of the containers without placements, then the APP preview will show the sections with gray background and respective container id.
+It is enough to define the position and sizes of the containers without placements, then the APP preview will show the sections with gray background and respective container ID.

 If elements are already placed within the container, it can be more difficult to plan, because then it is fit to the elements and the background is colored white, so it is not possible anymore to see what size the container has.

-In the picture below, you can see five containers placed on the page, that do not contain elements yet.
+In the picture you can see five containers placed on the page, that do not contain elements yet.